JaKooLit/NixOS-Hyprland/README.md

 ### 👋 👋 👋 Requirements
 - You must be running on NixOS.
 - Minimum space is 40gb.
 60gb recommended as NixOS is a space hungry distro
 - Must have installed using GPT & UEFI.
-Systemd-boot is what is supported, for GRUB you need to edit `hosts/default/config.nix`
+Systemd-boot is configured as default bootloader, for GRUB users, you need to edit `hosts/default/config.nix`
-- Manually editing your host specific files.
+- Manually edit your host specific files.
 The host is the specific computer your installing on.

 #### 🖥️ Multi Host & User Configuration